 Here are the 2020 Conservation Projects:

-Less than 20,000 White rhinos are left in the wild.
-They’re particularly vulnerable to poaching because of they are relatively unaggressive and live in herds.
-The Virginia Zoo supports the International Rhino Foundation with donations that provide land protection, trans-location and help to end the trade in ivory and rhino horns.
-We’ve also recently added two females and one male White rhino to our collection, with future plans of gaining a breeding pack and adding an Indian rhino exhibit as well.
+There are an estimated 20,000 white rhinos are left in the wild.
+They’re particularly vulnerable to poaching because they live in herds in more open habitats, where they are easier to target.
+The Virginia Zoo supports the International Rhino Foundation with donations that provide support for land protection, the translocation of rhinos to more suitable habitats, and work being done to end the trade in rhino horns.

 Turtles and Tortoises

 The Zoo supports the science-based centers for rare turtle breeding and recovery programs that are saving these dwindling populations.
-The Virginia Zoo assists the Turtle Survival Alliance with building, programming, horticulture education and donations to expand global outreach and impact and remain committed to zero turtle extinctions.
+The Virginia Zoo assists efforts by the Turtle Survival Alliance with building, programming, horticulture education and donations to expand global outreach and impact.
+Virginia Zoo and our partners are committed to zero turtle extinctions.